Tommy Sherwood: What is your name and major?

 TS: If you were to go back and give your freshman self advice, what would it be?

-AF: So, I would tell incoming freshmen that organization is the key to success if you need to be more organized.
-I have a planner.
-It’s not a planner; it’s just a Google Doc.
-And I write down all my classes, and I write down everything I have to do to my class, do for my classes, and then I have everything in my Outlook calendar, and it, you know, it’s helpful because when you have a lot of things going on, it’s easy to forget something.
-And, you know, you miss two or three class assignments, which could be the difference between an A and a B plus.
+AF: So, I would tell freshman me that organization is–always–the key to success.
+I have a planner, which helps.
+Well, technically, it’s not a planner; it’s just a Google Doc.
+I write down all my classes and everything I have to do for them.
+I also have everything in my Outlook calendar, and it, you know, it’s helpful because when you have a lot of things going on, it’s easy to forget something.
+You know, you miss two or three class assignments, which could be the difference between an A and a B plus.
 And you always want to strive for the best.
-So organization is the key to success in college and beyond.
+So, I believe, organization is the key to success in college and beyond.

 TS: What do you believe sets you apart from the average student at WPU?

-AF: I’ve always lived by working hard play.
+AF: I’ve always lived by working hard and then playing.
 So, like everything, there has to be a balance.
-So sure, you can go out and have fun, but when it’s time to work, you have to work.
+Sure, you can go out and have fun, but when it’s time to work, you have to work.
 And some people have trouble separating those two.
-Luckily, this is something that you learn over time.
-I’ve gotten better at separating them, so it’s always good to enjoy yourself, but when you have to sit down and, you know, not get up until you finish that paper, you got to learn how to do that too.
+Fortunately, this is something that you learn over time.
+I’ve gotten better at separating them, so it’s always good to enjoy yourself, but when you have to sit down and, you know, not get up until you finish that paper, you do it.

 TS: Walk me through your average week as a student at WPU…

-AF: All right, I can do the week.
-Okay?
+AF: Okay.
 So, on Mondays, I’ll do the news in the morning.
-Then, I took my first class, political theory in philosophy.
-Then I have lunch and my second class, which is research methods and political science.
-On Tuesdays, I have my internship with Congresswoman Mikie Sherrill .
-Then, on Wednesdays, I have a pretty hectic day.
-I have one class, then I have my WPSPJ e-board meeting, and then I have my fraternity e-board meeting, and then we usually go out on Wednesdays and Thursdays, I have news again, and then I have Dr. Hirshon’s class, and then that’s it.
-Oh, journalism, com, 2500, then Friday.
-Oh, Friday.
-It depends.
-Usually, I might have something to come to campus for.
-I try not to because I like having Fridays off.
+Then, I take my first class, political theory in philosophy.
+Then I have lunch and my second class, which is research methods in political science.
+On Tuesdays, I have my internship with Congresswoman Mikie Sherrill.
+Then, on Wednesdays, I have a pretty long day.
+I have one class, then I have my WPSPJ e-board meeting, and then I have my fraternity e-board meeting, and then we usually go out for dinner.
+On Thursdays, I have news again, and then I have Dr. Hirshon’s class–Comm 2500, and that’s it.
+On Fridays, it depends.
+I may have something to come to campus for.
+But, I try not to because I like having Fridays off.